A water fountain with the Radcliffe Observatory Tower behind

 About the course

-The Postgraduate Diploma in Theology and Religion is provided for those wishing to pursue graduate study in theology and religion but whose first degree is not in theology or religious studies.
+The Postgraduate Diploma in Theology and Religion (PGDip) is aimed for those wishing to pursue graduate study in theology and religion but whose first degree is not in theology or religious studies.
+The course may also be suitable for those wishing to enhance their knowledge of theology and religion for the sake of professional development.

 Please note that there is no graduation ceremony for the PGDip.